 Step 1: Wash and dry your hands before handling your discs.
 It’s surprisingly easy to mess with the delicate data imprinted onto a disc’s polycarbonate layer, and both grease and oil are known to cause playback issues even if the disc shows no signs of physical damage.
 Better still, put on a pair of latex gloves, if you happen to keep them around.

 Step 2: The best way to clean your discs, with any material, is to start at the center of the disc and work your way outward in a straight line.
 This allows for a better grip while cleaning and lets you avoid damaging any of the data printed onto the polycarbonate layer below.
 The reason for this is that the data runs in a spiral around the disc, as on a vinyl record.
 Because the disc spins so fast, the reader has to be able to compensate for missing bits of the data as it goes, and when a scratch runs straight out from the center of the disc to the edge, it’s a lot easier for the algorithm to catch the error and fix it automatically.

 Step 3: Tray-loading drives may be more likely to read a damaged or scratched disc than slot-loading drives.
 If possible, it’s a good idea to use one of these drives when trying to salvage a disc to lower the number of variables at play.

-Step 4: Given the layer of data that’s encoded onto the polycarbonate surface is so close to the top layer of the disc, scratches and dents on the label can cause read errors in the same way a ding in the reflective surface can.
+Step 4: Given that the layer of data that is encoded onto the polycarbonate surface is so close to the top layer of the disc, scratches and dents on the label can cause read errors in the same way a ding in the reflective surface can.
 Make sure to store all your discs in cases or on spools, and handle them by the inner ring to avoid damaging the data.

 Step 5: The best way to repair discs is not to scratch them in the first place.
-It sounds silly, but using good cases and spools significantly reduces the chance of damaging a game or DVD, which will, in turn, save you the hassle of repairs in the first place.
+It sounds silly, but using good cases and spools can significantly reduce the chance of damaging a game or DVD, which will, in turn, save you the hassle of repairs in the first place.